 The CPE is an independently funded entity and rely's exclusively by grants and individual donations.
-Your support is critical to the longevity of our program.
-Please consider donating to help us a build a computer lab for our students at Cheshire Prison, provide this year's books and supplies to our students, or sponsor a course.
+Your support is critical to the longevity of our program, please consider donating to help us a build a computer lab for our students at Cheshire Prison, provide this year's books and supplies to our students or sponsor a course.
 Contact us directly if you are interested in hosting an event to allow your friends and family to learn more about the CPE.
 We thank you for your support!